rameshvarun/Hnefatafl/app/src/main/java/net/varunramesh/hnefatafl/simulator/README.md

 When a user has to take a turn `Board#getActions` returns a list of legal Actions for them to take.

-One not about actions is that we can reconstruct a game state simply by taking the starting board and replaying all of the actions.
+One note about actions is that we can reconstruct a game state simply by taking the starting board and replaying all of the actions.

 ## Position
 Simple Immutable class that holds a board position (x and y coordinates).